Authentic Lessons for 21st Century Learning

 Summary

 Students who become financially responsible in college will develop good spending habits that will last a lifetime.
-This activity allows students to understand ways in which they can change their spending habits, so that they will save money throughout college and in the years that will follow.
+This activity enables students to understand ways in which they can change their spending habits, so that they will save money throughout college and in the years that will follow.

 Essential Question